-The 2004 election of FMCA National Officers will be held August 16, 2004, at FMCA’s 72nd International Convention in Redmond, Oregon.
+The 2005 election of FMCA National Officers will be held August 15, 2005, at FMCA’s 74th International Convention in Minot, North Dakota.

-FMCA’s Nominating Committee has submitted its slate of candidates recommended for national office for the 2004-2005 term.
+FMCA’s Nominating Committee has submitted its slate of candidates for national office.

-Although balloting is restricted to National Directors and National Officers, we invite all FMCA members to review the candidates’ resumes and to communicate their preferences to their respective National Director.
+Although balloting is restricted to National Directors and National Officers, we invite all FMCA members to review the candidates’ resumes and to communicate their preferences to their respective National Director or Area Vice President.
 Doing so will help him or her better serve you on election day.
 Also, nominations can be made from the floor of the Governing Board meeting; however, committee members ask that this be done only with prior consent from the proposed nominee.

 CANDIDATE FOR NATIONAL PRESIDENT